Morgan Adokwei Brown

-Morgan Adokwei Brown is a lawyer and a Ghanaian diplomat.
+Morgan Adokwei Brown (born 29 May 1959) is a lawyer and a Ghanaian diplomat.
 He was Ghana's Ambassador to Belgium from 2012 to 2016 and Ghana's High Commissioner to Zambia from 2016 to 2017.

 Early years and education

 Morgan was born on 29 May 1959 in Accra, Ghana.

 He had his secondary education at the Accra Academy from 1971 to 1978 he proceeded to the University of Ghana, Legon where he gained his Bachelor of laws degree from 1979 to 1982 and later to the Ghana School of Law for a barrister-at-law post graduate degree from 1982 to 1984.
 He pursued a course in international relations at the Academy of Social Sciences in Sofia, Bulgaria in 1986 and continued to the Ghana Institute of Management and Public Administration (GIMPA) from 1986 to 1988.
 He also studied diplomacy and international relations at the University of Nairobi, Kenya from 1989 to 1990 and legislative drafting at the University of London in 2007.